cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 ..
 [1] An OR operator on the right doesn't make much sense: if "B or C"
        triggers off A, what exactly should Cylc do when A finishes?
 ..
-[2] In NWP forecast analysis workflows parts of the observation
+[2] For example, in weather forecasting workflows (and similar systems) each
-       processing and data assimilation subsystem will typically also depend on model background fields generated by the previous forecast.
+       new forecast depends partly on the outcome of the previous forecast.